Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Implementation Details and Practical Improvements

 \subsection{Additional Methods for Dynamic Computation Graphs}

 In addition to the core procedures for feasible-graph construction and walk verification, we introduce several auxiliary methods to facilitate dynamic computation graph operations.
 These methods assist in counting index-precedent and index-succedent connections and in detecting combining edges during walk extensions.
 They are implemented as deterministic procedures and incur only constant or polynomial overhead per invocation.
+In this section we only provide pseudocode for the algorithm newly introduced in this improved framework.

-\paragraph{Detection of Combining Edges.} For the purpose of walk extension and edge pruning, we implement a deterministic procedure to identify edges that act as \emph{combining edges} (see \cref{def:combing_edge}) or \cref{def:pseudo_combining_edge}.
+\paragraph{Detection of Combining, Pseudo-Combining or Proper Merging Edges.} For the purpose of walk extension and edge pruning, we implement a deterministic procedure to identify edges that act as combining edges, pseudo-combining edges or proper merging edges (see \cref{def:combining_edge,def:pseudo_combining_edge,def:combined_proper_merging_edge}).

 These procedures implement local checks on the dynamic computation graph: